Schedule an Appointment

 GOING ABOVE AND BEYOND

-• STAYING FIT: Enjoys hiking, biking, kayaking, yoga, and weight training to stay active
+• STAYING FIT: Enjoys hiking, biking, kayaking, yoga, and weight training.

 • FUN TIME: Spends quality time with her husband, two sons, and their dog, Rory.
-She also enjoys playing games with her family and exploring new ones.
+She also enjoys playing games with her family and friends

 Read More Read Less